juanuys/juanuys.github.io/masters/readinglist.md

 rank: 100
 ---

-A curated list of media consumed during my course.
+A curated list of books read (or sometimes other media consumed) during my course.
 This is for assignments, self-directed study, research, etc.

+Please also see my [gamedev pinboard](https://pinboard.in/u:opyate/t:gamedev/), as URLs will mostly end up there.

 <iframe